cjimti/mk/about.md

 published: true
 ---

-I have been writing software professionaly for over 20 years now.
-I started as a kid with BASIC  on a cool little TRS-80 Model 4p (well actually it was huge by todays standards).
+I have been writing software professionally for over 20 years now.
+I started as a kid with [BASIC]  on a neat little [TRS-80] Model 4p (well actually it was huge by today's standards).
 GOTO 40

 I am a full stack software and systems architect based in Los Angeles, California.
-This site is a just a place for me to store some notes and thoughts about some of the work I do, well less about my work and really my hobby, wich is exploring technologies that interest me.
-I am most at home in greed field development, but my day job does keep me grounded in the realities of legacy systems.
-Of course we live in a day when legacy means a technology or programming language more than a couple years old.
+This site is a just a place for me to store some notes and thoughts about some of the work I do, well less about my work and more about my hobby, which is exploring technologies that interest me.
+I am most at home in greenfield development, but my day job does keep me grounded in the realities of legacy systems.
+Of course, we live in a day when legacy means a technology or programming language more than a couple years old.

 A few of my current interests: